-AOA uranium plume volume, uranium plume mass, and uranium plume average concentration trends (Figure 25 through Figure 27) between 2014, just before GRO system installation, and 2023 were also evaluated to assess aquifer restoration progress.
+AOA uranium plume volume, uranium plume mass, and uranium plume average concentration trends (Figure 25 through Figure 27) between 2014, just before GRO system installation, and 2024 were also evaluated to assess aquifer restoration progress.
 The AOA uranium plume volume increased by approximately 0.5 million gallons between fall 2014 and spring 2015 despite GRO system startup in January 2015.
 Groundwater levels in the AOA respond to both extraction well field pumping and precipitation recharge, making it impossible to separate the influence of one from the other.
 Monticello's annual precipitation was 8.7 inches (222 millimeters [mm]) in 2014 and 17.0 inches (433 mm) in 2015, suggesting that the rise in the AOA water table elevation is in response to increased precipitation (DOE 2018c).
-After GRO system startup, the AOA plume volume decreased until about 2019, after which the AOA plume volume has remained variable between approximately 1.5-3.0 million gallons.
+After GRO system startup, the AOA plume volume decreased until about 2019, after which the AOA plume volume has generally increased in response to above-average snowfall raising the water table.
 Short-term nonpumping periods appear to have minimal if any effect on uranium plume volume.

 From 2014 through 2018, the AOA uranium plume mass decreased from a maximum of 9.7 lb to a minimum of 2 lb (Figure 26).
-Since spring 2019, the AOA uranium plume mass has generally been dominated by seasonal variations ranging from springtime highs up to 7.0 lb to summertime lows as low as 3.5 lb.
+Since spring 2019, the AOA uranium plume mass has generally been increasing due to the increasing plume volume during the same period.
+Seasonal variations ranging from springtime highs up to 7.0 lb to summertime lows as low as 3.5 lb are notable after spring 2019.
 Short-term nonpumping periods appear to have minimal, if any, effect on uranium plume mass.

 The AOA uranium plume average concentration declined from approximately 500 to 250 μ g/L between 2014 and 2019 (Figure 27).
-As with the uranium plume mass, the reduction in uranium plume average concentration is a function of both declining AOA groundwater levels and groundwater extraction.
-Since 2019, the average uranium concentration in the AOA has stabilized in the range of approximately 250-300 μ g/L, with springtime peaks in wet years.
+As with the uranium plume mass, the reduction in uranium plume average concentration until 2019 is a function of both AOA groundwater levels and groundwater extraction.
+Since 2019, the average uranium concentration in the AOA has stabilized in the range of approximately 200-300 μ g/L, with springtime peaks in wet years.
 Short-term nonpumping periods appear to have minimal if any effect on uranium plume average concentration.

 A statistical analysis of seasonal differences was not performed for the AOA uranium plume.
-An autocorrelation analysis indicates that the number of samples should be reduced to bimonthly sample frequency before statistical testing to ensure statistical independence.
-After reducing the AOA dataset to bimonthly sample frequency and classifying the data points by season, too few data points are available for each season to perform a meaningful statistical comparison.
-Data for 8 complete seasonal cycles are available since the GRO system began operation, and an estimated 17 seasons of data would be needed to estimate a difference similar in magnitude to that detected for the OU III uranium plume as a whole.
+An autocorrelation analysis indicates that the number of samples should be reduced to a sample frequency of every two months before statistical testing to ensure statistical independence.
+After reducing the AOA dataset sample frequency and classifying the data points by season, too few data points are available for each season to perform a meaningful statistical comparison.
+Data for 9 complete seasonal cycles are available since the GRO system began operation, and an estimated 17 seasons of data would be needed to estimate a difference similar in magnitude to that detected for the OU III uranium plume as a whole.

 The temporal location of the center of plume mass is a bulk plume metric that characterizes the temporal distribution of contamination concentration within the plume.
-In the case of the OU III uranium plume, decreases in former mill site and AOA uranium concentrations in groundwater (Figure 12 through Figure 14) and mostly stable uranium concentrations in groundwater downgradient of the PRB (Figure 15) caused the center of mass (Figure 28) to move downgradient between 2001 and 2023.
+In the case of the OU III uranium plume, decreases in former mill site and AOA uranium concentrations in groundwater (Figure 12 through Figure 14) and mostly stable uranium concentrations in groundwater downgradient of the PRB (Figure 15) caused the center of mass (Figure 28) to move downgradient between 2001 and 2024.